atsign-foundation/docs.atsign.com/content/docs/_index.md

 title: '@platform Documentation' # The title (ON THE PAGE)
 lead: 'Learn all about how the @platform works.' # The lead below the title (ON THE PAGE)

-linkTitle: Docs # The title in the navigation
 description: | # SEO Description of the page (Shows in google and atsign.dev search) Documentation for the @platform.